Samuel-Cavicchi/WalletFox/api-specification.md

   **Description:** By passing in the appropriate options, you can search for a specific user or group of users.

   For example, if you wish to find all users in a wallet you can put the walletId in the request parameters.

+  **Permissions:** Anyone can request to see the users, however, this does not return the user's email or password.

   **Parameters**